 - Unit rules

-- enrolment in the Master of Clinical Audiology (90540) or the combined Doctor of Philosophy and Master of Clinical Audiology (00840); and completion of 48 points in the degree
+- Enrolment in 90540 Master of Clinical Audiology or 00840 Doctor of Philosophy and Master of Clinical Audiology and Successful completion of 48 points in your chosen degree

 - Contact hours